 Program National Objective

-The United States Department of Housing and Urban Development has published a guide to selecting eligible activities and addressing a national objective under the CDBG Entitlement Program.
+HUD’s Guide to National Objectives and Eligible Activities provides guidance on selecting eligible activities and addressing a national objective under the CDBG Entitlement Program.
 Public officials and citizens may find the guide helpful in selecting local projects for application to the County.
 While the statute, as amplified by the regulations, provides the authoritative version of program requirements, this guide organizes the information in a more understandable format.

 Annual Funding Cycle